Digital Fatigue and Eyestrain: What You Can Do

 For many of us, spending 8+ hours staring at a computer screen, tablet or smartphone is a part of daily living.
 But this digital fatigue wears on your eyes, causing a condition called eyestrain.

-Eyestrain occurs when your eyes feel tired, sore, watery (or sometimes dry) and itchy when they’ve been overused—such as while staring at a computer screen at work all day.
+Eyestrain occurs when your eyes feel tired, sore, watery (or sometimes dry) and itchy when they’ve been overused—such as staring at a computer screen at work all day.
 Some people also get headaches from too much screen stare.

 The good news?
 Eyestrain is rarely serious and easily managed.
 Here are some simple ways to give your eyes a breather.